-Ensure that headings and subheadings are formatted in a consistent way throughout the text, using styles.
-Chapter headings should always be numbered.
-Headings at levels 1, 2 and 3 may also be numbered (e.g. 5.1, 5.2, 5.2.1, 5.2.2) if the publication is of a more technical nature and includes multiple cross-references.

-For both chapter titles and subheadings, use sentence case (i.e. only capitalize the first word and any proper nouns).
+Ensure that headings and subheadings are formatted in a consistent way, using styles.
+Chapter headings (H1) should always be numbered.
+Headings at lower levels may also be numbered (e.g. 5.1, 5.2.1) if the publication is of a more technical nature and includes multiple cross-references.
+Annexes should be lettered (e.g. Annex A, Annex B).
+For chapter titles and subheadings, only capitalize the first word and any proper nouns.